Languages of Russia: Official languages

-The Constitution of Dagestan defines "Russian and the languages of the peoples of Dagestan" as the state languages, though no comprehensive list of the languages was given.
+Dagestan's constitution defines "Russian and the languages of the peoples of Dagestan" as the state languages.
 14 of these languages (including Russian) are literary written languages; therefore they are commonly considered to be the official languages of Dagestan.
 These are, besides Russian, the following: Aghul, Avar, Azerbaijani, Chechen, Dargwa, Kumyk, Lak, Lezgian, Nogai, Rutul, Tabasaran, Tat and Tsakhur.
 All of these, except Russian, Chechen and Nogai, are official only in Dagestan and in no other Russian republic.

-In the project of the "Law on the languages of the Republic of Dagestan" 32 languages are listed; however, this law project never came to life.
+In the project of the "Law on the Languages of the Republic of Dagestan", 32 languages are listed; however, this law project never came to life.

 Karelia is the only republic of Russia with Russian as the only official language.
-However, there exists the special law about state support and protection of the Karelian, Vepsian and Finnish languages in the republic, see next section.
+However, there exists the special law about state support and protection of the Karelian, Vepsian and Finnish languages in the republic.

 Other recognized languages

-The Government of the Republic of Bashkortostan adopted the Law on the Languages of Nations, which is one of the regional laws aimed at protecting and preserving minority languages.
-The main provisions of the law include General Provisions, Language names of geographic regions. objects and inscriptions, road and other signs, liability for violations of Bashkortostan in the languages of Bashkortostan.
-In the Republic of Bashkortostan, equality of languages is recognized.
-Equality of languages is a combination of the rights of peoples and people to preserve and fully develop their native language, freedom of choice and use of the language of communication.
-The writing of names of geographical objects and the inscription, road and other signs along with the state language of the Republic of Bashkortostan can be done in the languages of Bashkortostan in the territories where they are concentrated.
+The Government of the Republic of Bashkortostan adopted the "Law on the Languages of Nations", which is one of the regional laws aimed at protecting and preserving minority languages.
+In Bashkortostan, the equality of the languages is recognized.
+Equality is a combination of the rights of peoples and people to preserve and fully develop their native language, and freedom of choice and use of the language of communication.
+The writing of names of geographical objects and the inscription, road and other signs along with the state language of Bashkortostan can be done in the languages of Bashkortostan in the territories where they are concentrated.
 Similar laws were adopted in Mari El, Tatarstan, Udmurtia, Khakassia and the Chukotka Autonomous Okrug.

-The federal law "On the languages of the peoples of the Russian Federation" allows the federal subjects to establish additionally official languages in the areas where minority groups live.
+The federal law "On the Languages of the Peoples of the Russian Federation", adopted in 1991, allows the federal subjects to establish additionally official languages in the areas where minority groups live.
 The following 15 languages benefit from various degrees of recognition in various regions under this law: